 Laser Engraving on Promotional Items

-Laser engraving is a process of marking or etching surfaces such as aluminium and glass using high powered laser light.
-This branding method is the most popular for promotional items of acrylic plastic, stone, glass, hard wood, metals, and coated metals material.
-Many industries use laser engraving for promotional products such as branded key ring, customised clock or watches, printed glass/crystal trophy, personalised business card holder, printed metal pen, promotional stationery and much more.
+Laser engraving is a process of marking or etching the surfaces of promotional products made from materials such as aluminium and glass using high powered laser light.
+This branding method is the most popular option for promotional items of acrylic plastic, stone, glass, hardwood, metals, and coated metal materials.
+The popularity of this method owes considerably to the fact that unlike a print, laser engraving does not wear off with everyday use.
+Many industries use laser engraving for promotional products such as a branded key ring, customised clock or watches, printed glass/crystal trophies, personalised business card holders, metal pens, promotional stationery, and much more.

 Common Promotional Items that are branded by Laser Engraving

 Branded key rings

 and many more!